ag88/embtomcatwebdav/src/site/mark-pre/README.md

 ## Upload servlet

+v0.8.0 is a major feature release:
+  - new upload servlet:
+  - migrated to Apache Velocity templates.
+This paves the way to user customizable templates for directory lists.
+This provides a means to change/tweak the look and feel by editing the templates.
+    Currently, it isn't quite editable yet as it is bundled in the jar file.
+The features may become available in subsequent versions which requires some codes refactoring.
+  - added download of multiple files as zip **new**
+  - added filename filters **new**

 v0.5.0 is a rather major feature release. v0.5.0 added an Upload servlet that includes a form based file upload in the directory list.
 This makes it possible to upload files without a WebDAV client.
 In addition, it is styled with responsive html and css so that it is more readable on small (mobile) devices.